 The Sarajevo Haggadah, Handwritten On Bleached Calfskin And Stained With Wine, Has Seen Many Seder Tables

-The Torah preceded the Bible but served as a foundation for the Bible's Old Testament, a fact that many people confuse when they refer to the Sarajevo Haggadah as a biblical text, which it's not.
-The pages of the Sarajevo Haggadah have stains of wine, proof that Jewish adherents utilized the ancient book at many Passover Seder meals throughout history.
+The pages of the Sarajevo Haggadah have stains of wine, proof that Jewish adherents utilized the ancient book at Passover Seder meals throughout history.

 The Sarajevo Haggadah Is Special, Not Only In Its Age But Also In Its Uniqueness From Contemporary Haggadah Books

-The Sarajevo Haggadah is a 14th-century book that inspires curiosity among art historians, as much as it does the Jewish faithful.
-Historians believe that the Sarajevo Haggadah originally came to be in Spain, at a time when Jews, Muslims, and Christians lived in a sort of harmony.
+The Sarajevo Haggadah is a 14th-century book that inspires curiosity among art historians.
+Historians believe that the Sarajevo Haggadah originally came to be in Spain, at a time when Jewish people, Muslims, and Christians lived in a sort of harmony.
 However, the book, which is revered by believers and analyzed by historians, survived many centuries when the religious persecution of its faithful was rampant.

 The Sarajevo Haggadah, filled with religious-historical images, speaks to the traditions of the Jewish faith and its belief in eventual redemption through God.
 The Haggadah demonstrates how interpretations of scripture can change over time.
-For example, an art historian, Dr. Marc Michael Epstein, points out that the Sarajevo Haggadah has some interesting iconographic images, which do not comport with contemporary Haggadah books.
-One such example is that in the Sarajevo Haggadah a dog chases a hare over the verse, "and they tortured us."
-The depiction of the dog and the hare contrasts greatly with contemporary Haggadah, where a dog serves a hare.
+For example, an art historian, Dr. Marc Michael Epstein, pointed out that the Sarajevo Haggadah has some interesting iconographic images, which do not comport with contemporary Haggadah books.